preqon/comp5328-machine-learning/dictionary learning and NMF.md

 ## k-means clustering

 Finds $k$ number of clusters in data.
-Each cluster can be thought of as a column in $D$; each column in R is then 1-hot.
+Each cluster can be thought of as a column in $D$; each column in $R$ is then 1-hot.
-A sample which is the mean of a cluster can be produced as $D\alpha$.
+A cluster's 'archetypal sample', i.e. the mean of a cluster, is produced as $D\alpha$.

 ## NMF